Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 * Pricing:
     * Add ability to adjust time_cost.
     * Does support material even work?, if not, lets comment out for now
+* Filaments
         * In filaments -> colors -> manage exsisting colors, allow the ability to edit current colors, similar button like the one in catalog, Manage Categories
+        * Special Filaments arent selectable in materials, which means they don't respect material selection
 * Add upload images for categories and products (mapped to new dirs)
 * Set file size and uploaded file types in admin.